OpenStackOnRaPi/ostackinstall/README.md

 1. Flash the OS (Raspberry Pi OS Lite (64bit), a port of Debian 12 (Bookworm) with no desktopp environment) onto microSD card.
 We recommend using Raspberry Pi imager.
    * make sure password authentication for ssh access is enabled (the instructions given below fit this authentication method)
    * it is recommended to set the value of host name, user name and password as you will use afterwards in Kolla-Ansible playbooks.
 In the examples below, we set "ubuntu" for both the user name and password, and use the convention ost01, ost02, ... to set Raspbbery Pi host name.

-2. assuming we set user name ubontu (otherwise, adapt the flollowing)
+2. Assuming we set user name ubontu (otherwise, adapt the flollowing)

    ```$ sudo usermod -aG sudo ubuntu```

-4. stop NetworkManager, and and start systemd-networkd
+4. Stop NetworkManager, and and start systemd-networkd

-   Note: we use networkd for defining persistent configuration of network devices in our RaPis; one can use NetworkManager for this, but it will be necessary to express respective network constructs in NetworkManager notation (different form the one used by networkd).
+   _Note: for some historical reasons, we use networkd for defining persistent configuration of network devices in our RaPis; one can use NetworkManager for this, but it will be necessary to convert respective network constructs to NetworkManager notation (different form the one used by networkd)._

 ```
 $ sudo systemctl stop NetworkManager